 | Haiku 4.5 | 2025-10-15 | 200k / 64k | manual via budget_tokens only | Fastest |

-Two implications worth naming. xhigh is Opus 4.7 only, so any routing strategy that relies on "cheap deep thinking" lives only on the new flagship.
-And there is a quieter trap I have watched cost a team a week of confusion: Claude Code defaults to different effort levels by model version (high on Opus 4.6, xhigh on Opus 4.7).
-Two engineers running "the same work" on the two models are not running the same work.
+Two implications worth naming. xhigh is limited to Fable 5 and the Opus flagships, so a routing strategy that depends on xhigh specifically lives only on the top tier (the max tier reaches down to Sonnet 4.6, but xhigh does not).
+And there's a quieter trap I've watched cost a team a week of confusion: Claude Code defaults to different effort levels by model version (high on Opus 4.6, xhigh on Opus 4.7, back to high on Fable 5).
+Two engineers running "the same work" on two models are not running the same work.
 More on that in Half Your Team Is on Opus 4.6, Half Is on 4.7.
+At xhigh on Opus 4.7, adaptive thinking is the only thinking-on mode the API will accept; it is the successor to extended thinking, and Fable 5 and the Opus flagships are the options when reasoning depth is non-negotiable.

 What each cell of the matrix costs

-The base output rate ratio between Opus 4.7 and Haiku 4.5 is 5x, not 100x.
+The base output rate ratio between Opus 4.7 and Haiku 4.5 is 5x, and even Fable 5 to Haiku 4.5 is only 10x, not 100x.
 I want to be precise about this because the "one model is two orders of magnitude cheaper than another" framing is everywhere, and it does not match current Anthropic pricing.

 That is the standard-rate picture.
 The full per-cell economics, including cache and batch tiers, are a five-column table.